 Arcadia's key mission is to protect endangered culture and nature.
 This includes near extinct languages, rare historical archives and museum quality artefacts, and the protection of ecosystems and environments threatened with extinction.
 Although no longer part of our remit, we have historically donated to charities working to protect free societies and human rights, to encourage education and to promote philanthropy.
-Full details of our grants are given under the Current and Past Grants pages.

 The name Arcadia carries many associations, including a utopian view of the natural world and of the aspirations of human societies.
 To its founders it also embodies Arcadia's ideal: the desire to preserve but also acknowledge the transience of the world’s most beautiful and fragile treasures of nature and culture.